-The second is more common – a horseplayer comparing two DQ decisions from two different tracks regardless of when it happened.
+The second is more common – a horseplayer comparing two DQ decisions from two different tracks regardless of when each occurred.
 Recent Mike Smith rides during two big stakes races come to mind.
 The first would be the Personal Ensign Stakes at Saratoga in which Abel Tasman makes contact with Elate – enough so Smith’s boot drives into Elate.
 No DQ.

 A month later in the Cotillion Stakes, Monomoy Girl strode down the Parx lane in the lead like a New Year’s Eve reveler.
 Smith aboard runner up, Midnight Bisou claimed foul for the ride in front of him.
 Race riding, herding and no contact, were some phases tossed in the Twittersphere as the stewards took their time making their decision.
 Ultimately they decided Midnight Bisou was denied a straight running path.
 Monomoy Girl was DQ’d.

 In the first example, a strong case can be made for inconsistency, as the race 5 infraction looks much worse than the race 10.
 Be that as it may, the race 5 winner stayed up and the race 10 winner came down.
 And thus, a season of many steward complaints followed at the Spa.